Dean Smith Center: Background and history

 After the Tar Heels won the national championship in 1957, there were thoughts of building a big venue for the Tar Heels to play basketball in.
-However, Carmichael Auditorium was built onto Woollen Gymnasium and the Tar Heels began to play there in 1965-66 season.
+However, when the state refused to fund a completely new arena, Carmichael Auditorium was built as an annex to Woollen Gymnasium and the Tar Heels began to play there in 1965-66 season.

 During the mid-1970s, the university began to investigate building a self-standing arena.
 However, the university was in the middle of a fundraising campaign called the Carolina Challenge and Chancellor Ferebee Taylor and the board of trustees did not want a campaign to build a venue to compete with the school campaign.
 When the Carolina Challenge ended in 1979, work on the new arena began again when a 25-member committee was created to head the project.
 The building was designed to be used for the men's basketball team, graduations, concerts, and exhibits.

 Smith stated publicly "We all know that we can use that money better to help the University," while later in his memoir he also noted that "when you can't get a ticket, that's the best situation for a program."
 Smith later agreed for the new building as it would allow more students to attend.
 According to architect Glenn Corley, assistant coach Bill Guthridge hoped the new arena would be "big enough so that everyone who wanted to go to a game could get in, and there wouldn't be one guy outside waiting."
 Future ACC Commissioner John Swofford, Hargove "Skipper" Bowles, and executive Rams Club director Ernie Williamson anchored the fundraising efforts which officially started in May 1980 for a goal of at least $30 million.
 Bowles convinced Smith to assist the fundraising, as there were fears it would not succeed without his participation.
 They hosted many Rams Club and alumni meetings around the state, where they presented a model of the building while Smith and Bowles spoke to the attendees.
 Swofford stated during the campaign: "The key factor, of course, was the job that Dean has done with basketball here and the respect people hold for his program."
 A proposition was made to the student body for a fee increase to be applied to help cover building costs and that increase would maintain the seating arrangements as they were in Carmichael, but it was voted down.

 Following the Tar Heels' victory in the 1982 NCAA championship game, donations increased, which Rams Club vice president Neal Harrell stated "couldn't have come at a better time..."
 On April 17, 1982, after half the desired amount had been raised, ground was broken for the venue, with a target finish date of December 1984.
 On the first day of construction, contractors were banned from wearing Duke or N.C.
 State apparel on the job site for the duration of the build.
 Donations again increased significantly in 1984 when exact seating was being determined.